Entoptic

 DELIVERABLES

-Still images, short film, artists book cover, slip case, & interior
+Still images, short film, artists book cover, slip case & interior spreads

 INSTRUCTOR